o16s/imx-yocto-docker/README.md

 4. Setup the toolchain e.g.: `DISTRO=fsl-imx-fb MACHINE=imx6ull9x9evk source imx-setup-release.sh -b build` or return to an existing build folder: `source setup-environment build`
 5. `bitbake core-image-minimal` - builds a minimal bootable image for MACHINE

-- Make a standalone SDK that can be distributed and installed on other hosts: `DISTRO=fsl-imx-fb MACHINE=imx6ull9x9evk bitbake core-image-minimal -c populate-sdk`
+- Make a standalone SDK that can be distributed and installed on other hosts: `DISTRO=fsl-imx-fb MACHINE=imx6ull9x9evk bitbake core-image-minimal -c populate_sdk`

 ## Bitbake